ziriraha/snieves-donana-benchmark/dataset/README.md

 # Dataset
 In this directory there will be files for the analysis and processing of the dataset and the creation of the traininig split.
+The scripts were tested and written for Python 3.9.6.

 The `confi_dataset.yaml` and `dataset.yaml` files are the ones needed by the models to function.